-- (1) notes that: - (a) the 2025-2026 budget consultation process has commenced; - (b) many of the pre-budget submissions from community sector organisations identified common themes: - (i) the growth in demand and complexities of individuals needing support; - (ii) the cost benefits of early interventions; - (iii) the challenges of fund raising in a cost-of-living crisis; - (iv) government funding not reflecting population level adjustments; - (v) delays in commissioning process and grant funding; - (2) further notes that: - (a) the current fiscal environment has raised concerns from the sector that their funding may be reduced or that new programs will not be funded; - (b) sector organisations do not necessarily feel comfortable or may fear negative impacts if they raise their funding concerns either publicly or through political channels; - (c) while households in the ACT have an above national average annual income, there are significant pockets of disadvantage, particularly among: - (i) those facing economic inequality; - (ii) the disability community; - (iii) the Aboriginal and Torres Strait Islander community; - (iv) some new migrant and refugee communities;
+- (1) notes that: - (a) the 2025-2026 budget consultation process has commenced; - (b) over half of the pre-budget submissions are from community sector organisations which have identified common themes: - (i) the growth in demand and complexities of individuals needing support; - (ii) the cost benefits of early interventions; - (iii) the challenges of fund raising in a cost of living crisis; - (iv) government funding not reflecting population level adjustments; and - (v) delays in commissioning process and grant funding; - (2) further notes that: - (a) community and industry groups have advised that they have been told by Government that: - the budget outlook is poor and that there is unlikely to be additional funding provided to the community sector.
+Organisations are being told words to the effect of "don't worry about this budget, you won't be considered"; - (ii) existing programs may be cut or be reduced; and - (iii) no new funding proposals could be supported; - (b) while households in the ACT have an above national average annual income, there are significant pockets of disadvantage, particularly among: - (i) those facing economic inequality; - (ii) the disability community; - (iii) the Aboriginal and Torres Strait Islander community; - (iv) some new migrant and refugee communities; - (v) women's medical and support services; - (vi) young people, particularly those in out-of-home care; - (vii) the LGBTQI+ community; and - (viii) those needing access to social housing; - (c) vulnerable Canberrans are presenting with more complex needs requiring more costly, intensive and sophisticated responses by Community sector organisations.
+If these are not available, vulnerable Canberrans rely on more expensive acute health and emergency responses;

-- (v) women's medical and support services; - (vi) young people, particularly those in out-of-home care; - (vii) the LGBTQI+ community; and - (viii) those needing access to social housing; - (c) vulnerable Canberrans are presenting with more complex needs requiring more costly, intensive and sophisticated responses by community sector organisations.
-If these are not available, vulnerable Canberrans rely on more expensive acute services and responses; - (d) there are concerns that transitions between service streams are problematic, requiring vulnerable people to provide their details on multiple occasions and forcing vulnerable people to make short-term decisions about service streams during a time of crisis that can detrimentally impact their long-term eligibility for services; - (e) the ACT Government continues to work through the reform agenda arising from the Counting the Costs report with a view to making community sector funding more sustainable; and - (f) in line with its election commitment, and in response to the specific ask of the ACTforCommunity Campaign the Government has been considering its position on population indexation which once finalised will be made public prior to the 2025-2026 ACT Budget; and - (3) calls on the ACT Government to: - (a) ensure that budget funding decisions reflect a cohesive and balanced strategy to prioritise health and community support programs focused on prevention strategies, to reduce the demand on acute responses and reliance on other government services; - (b) ensure that the current budget process has regard to the maintenance of the quality of programs delivered and the sustainability of community organisations over time, such as funding certainty and timely notification to community organisations of funding outcomes; - (c) consider how funding decisions can reduce the siloing of service provisions; and - (d) continue to work with the community sector to implement the response to the Counting the Costs report.
+- (d) transitions between service streams are problematic, requiring vulnerable people to provide their details on multiple occasions and forcing vulnerable people to make short-term decisions about service streams during a time of crisis that can detrimentally impact their longterm eligibility for services; and - (e) the community sector has been under pressure for a long time and may want to express public concerns.
+Some organisations have indicated that they fear that if they raise concerns, that they would be punished by reductions or cancellations in grant funding; and - (3) calls on the ACT Government to: - (a) ensure that budget funding decisions reflect a cohesive and balanced strategy to prioritise health and community support programs focused on prevention strategies, to reduce the demand on acute health responses and reliance on other government services; - (b) ensure that the current budget process has regard to the maintenance of the quality of programs delivered and the sustainability of community organisations over time, such as funding certainty and timely notification to community organisations of funding outcomes; - (c) calls on Government to publish the outcomes of its review of the funding models for the community sector; - (d) reduce the siloing of service provisions; and - (e) make a public commitment that comments by community organisations would not adversely impact consideration of funding.